Dressed for any fancy celebration, Gentlemen’s Chocolate Cake has a slightly boozy flavor with rich ganache glaze.

 According to The Chocolate Bible, a Gentlemen’s Torte is a many-layered Sachertorte that is soaked with booze.
 Other books on the subject say that almost any cake could be called a Gentlemen’s Torte if it is doused with enough whiskey.
-In fairness, I think this type of cake could also be called a Whiskey Women’s cake (a book I’m loving, by the way) but with Father’s Day fast approaching I was inspired by the masculine title.
-There’s nothing wrong with honoring our fine fellows with cake – as long as they share!
+But this is a cake for everyone, in my opinion.
+Who doesn’t love a good boozy chocolate cake?

 This sheet cake is generously brushed with whiskey and a covering of ganache helps retain a lovely damp crumb.
-When I spotted the “Décor Smoking” cake decoration tutorial in my new Patisseriebook there was no question it had to happen.
+When I spotted the “Décor Smoking” cake decoration tutorial in my new Patisserie book there was no question it had to happen.
 It’s as simple as cutting a triangle of fondant and folding in two edges – anyone can do it!
-I made a little video to show you exactly how easy it is, but I also wanted to show you how to transfer a cake like this from a drip rack to a cake board.
-Earlier this year someone had asked me how to transfer cakes easily, and here is my advice: chill the cakes before you try to move them and always use a cake lifter.
-The latter is a marvelous help, but due to it’s oversized spatula head it’s a pain to store.
-Believe me, I have two of them and even with the uncomfortable size, I now consider having at least one a necessity.

 The chocolate cigarettes on the corner of the cake were an afterthought because – oops!
 I accidentally grazed it with my wedding ring.
 I was really sad when that happened because the cake’s surface was so perfectly mirrored and shiny.
 I like them on the cake though, and I think they make sense on a cake dressed as a smoking jacket.
 Chocolate cigarettes are perhaps the least alarming cigarettes of them all, am I right?
 I found them at World Market in the baking ingredients section if you’re looking to buy them.